Washington State Student Loan Debt and Financial Aid Statistics

 - And the average debt per borrower of $35,510 is the 20th largest average student debt per borrower in the country – $2,277 below the national average

 - A total of 788,000 people in Washington hold student debt making Washington the state with the 20th highest number of borrowers in the country.

-- This is only 10.19% of the population of Washington – making Washington the state with the 48th most student loan borrowers per capita — similar to New Mexico, Nevada, and California.
+- This is only 10.19% of the population of Washington – making Washington the state with the 46th most student loan borrowers per capita — similar to New Mexico, Nevada, and California.